ysant77/Forest-Cover-Classification/SystemCode/Backend/README.md

 1. First, follow the models/model_file.txt to download the pre-trained models.
 After downloading, keep the model files in models directory
 2. Install the required packages.
-3. Run the server application with the following command.
+3. Run the server application with the following command from this directory.

 ```bash
 uvicorn main:app --reload --host 0.0.0.0